 Most of all, each of us is of infinite value before God.
 Like the sparrows who land on the ground, only to take off into the sky, God’s vast oversight for his creation sees sparrows and watches over them.

-In a metaphoric way, the gospel that Jesus proclaims is grounded on the belief that no one is unworthy of God’s love.
+Metaphorically, the Gospel that Jesus proclaims is grounded on the belief that no one is unworthy of God’s love.
 In God’s eye, every human being is of infinite value, without exception.

 And indeed, we are of more value than many sparrows.

-In Matthew’s gospel, we read about the commissioning of Jesus’s early disciples and apostles.
+In Matthew’s Gospel, we read about the commissioning of Jesus’s early disciples and apostles.
 And of course, this calling came with some misgivings.
-Don’t we all have second thoughts when we’re about to enter a new stage in life or confronted by a difficult and possibly unforeseen task?
+Don’t we all have second thoughts when we’re about to enter a new stage in life or confronted by a stressful and possibly unforeseen task?
 Again, we must call upon God’s oversight.

 It’s at these times we are to be bold.
-The gospel writers and most recently Pope Francis use the term “parrhesia,” meaning “bold speech.”
-In more modern terms, it can mean a form of activism for the sake of the gospel.
+The gospel writers and most recently, Pope Francis, use the term “parrhesia,” meaning “bold speech.”
+For some, it can mean a form of activism for the sake of the Gospel.
 Or better yet, we may wish to use the phrase “apostolic or religious zeal.”

 How deep is your trust in God’s care and oversight in your life?